 Get a Job.
 No; Seriously.
 Get a job.
 You have to start someplace in the IT support field.
 You can even join your favorite branch of the US Armed Forces, as there is a great need for technical professionals within their ranks.

-Your first IT job may not be glorious all of the time but you have to up for the challenge to listen to customer and deliver on what they are asking you to do. because no one ever calls the a help desk just to say "Hi - I hope your day is wonderful!".
-They usually are distressed and not happy and this is understandable.
+Your first IT job may not be glorious all of the time but you have to be up for the challenge and listen to your customers and deliver on what they are asking you to do.
+Just because no one ever calls the a help desk just to say "Hi - I hope your day is wonderful!", doesn't mean your not appreciated.
+They usually are distressed and not happy at the current situation.
 Your duty is to turn that all around for them in a positive and constructive manor.
 Your gain in this effort is learning the ropes of the field by being exposed to people and technologies that behave differently under specific circumstances.
-In the IT world, there is no substitutes for experience and gained knowledge from a real-world environment.
-In the end, it is working toward what you have passion for in the spirit of personal and professional development.
-The best part is technology will never stop advancing and you find yourself learning new things every day.
+In the IT world, there is no substitutes for experience and knowledge from a real-world environment.

 Seek higher education and certification.